Ionised gas kinematics and dynamical masses of $z\gtrsim6$ galaxies from JADES/NIRSpec high-resolution spectroscopy: Data

 All images were reduced as described in \citet{Rieke2023}.
 We use the JWST Calibration Pipeline v1.9.6 with the CRDS pipeline mapping (pmap) context 1084.
 We run Stage 1 and Stage 2 of the pipeline with the default parameters, but provided our own sky-flat for the flat-fielding.
 Following Stage 2, we perform a custom subtraction of the 1/f noise, scattered-light effects (“wisps”) and the large-scale background.
 We perform an astrometric alignment using a custom version of JWST TweakReg, aligning our images to the HST F814W and F160W mosaics in the GOODS-S field with astrometry tied to Gaia-EDR3 (G. Brammer priv. comm.).
 We achieve an overall good alignment with relative offsets between bands of less than 0.1 short-wavelength pixel (< 3 mas).
 We then run Stage 3 of the JWST pipeline, combining all exposures of a given filter and a given visit.

 For our analysis we select the NIRCam filter that most closely represents the emission line morphology of the target.
 Given the high equivalent widths of the emission lines in our sample, we use the medium band covering the emission line where available (four out of six objects).
-For the remaining two objects we instead use broad-band filters.
+For the remaining two objects we instead use broad-band filters. {We use the available low-resolution prism spectra to quantify the flux originating from emission lines versus the stellar continuum in Appendix~\ref{sec:beagle}.
+For the four objects with medium-band images, we hence estimate that $\approx 70-75\%$ of the NIRCam flux is due to emission lines, and therefore provide a good map of the ionised gas.
+For the two objects with broad-band images the stellar continuum dominates (emission line fluxes contribute $\approx 35\%$), and we discuss how this may affect the inferred kinematic parameters in Sections~\ref{sec:results} and \ref{sec:mass_budget}.}